 - Extensive teaching collection comprised of decades of visiting artists’ work

 - Individual studio spaces for third and fourth-year students

 AUArts’s Ceramics faculty are a diverse, engaged group of notable teachers and practitioners connected to the field at home and abroad.
 Each year, a new visiting artist complements the energy and expertise of ceramics faculty, teaching and working alongside students in the studio.
-The visiting artist contributes a fresh and diverse perspective, enhancing the learning experience and serving as a catalyst for critical dialogue within the college.
+The visiting artist contributes a fresh and diverse perspective, enhancing the learning experience and serving as a catalyst for critical dialogue within the university.

 Educational Art Technician

 Studying Ceramics at AUArts has taught me the importance of patience, critical and creative thinking, and experimenting with materials.

 "At AUArts I've had the ability to learn from students and instructors and from the larger ceramics community at through visiting artists and conferences.
 The studio-based learning environment has created connections between my ceramic practices and other mediums, like printmaking, painting, and drawing." - Ella Valge-Saar, Ceramics major

 I have been able to explore how far I can push myself ...There's so much you can do with ceramics.

 "My favourite part about the AUArts Ceramics department is its incredible involvement in pushing students towards greater reaches.
 Energy and inspiration is present in everyone's work.
 Clay as a material is soft and malleable, and ceramics serves as a medium for preserving our spontaneity and ambitions with every tear jerked, sweat broken, and laugh shared." - Shaun Mallonga, 3rd year Ceramics major